-PGT-SR (formerly PGD) is available for most inherited structural chromosome abnormalities that were identified through a karyotype (chromosome study on blood).
+PGT-SR is available for most inherited structural chromosome abnormalities that were identified through a karyotype (chromosome study on blood).
 However, the ability to offer PGT-SR is dependent on the particular chromosome rearrangement in the parent and on the technologies that are available.

 What are the steps of the PGT process?